pietergmail/Express_Lecturers_POST/README.md

 This will start an express server on [http://localhost:3000](http://localhost:3000).
 You can test if everything works by requesting http://localhost:3000/status or http://localhost:3000/status/lecturers from a browser or a tool like Postman.

+You can access the API documentation and test it via Swagger running on http://localhost:3000/api-docs.

 ## **Troubleshooting**

 ### **Network problems in WSL**